Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

+\begin{theorem} The fair minimum representation assignment problem is NP-Hard. \end{theorem} \proof{Proof Sketch.} We prove that the FMRA is NP-hard via a reduction from the Exact Cover by 3-Sets (X3C) problem.
+Given an instance of X3C, we first construct a bipartite graph $G = (U\cup W, E)$, where nodes in $U$ correspond to elements, and nodes in $W$ to candidate sets.
+Using this graph, we construct an FMRA instance which has a data point for each node and points associated with nodes in $U$ and $W$ belong to different groups.
+We then use MR-fairness constraints to ensure that the clustering corresponds to a solution to the X3C problem, if one exists.
+For a full proof see Appendix \ref{app:fair_assign_np}.

-See Appendix \ref{app:fair_assign_np} for proof.
-Note that if the FMRA problem is infeasible (for any given collection of cluster centers), it provides a certificate that no MR-fair clustering with the given $\alpha$, $\beta$ exists.
-While integer programs do not always scale well to large datasets, in our computational experiments we observed that FMRA can be solved to optimality in a reasonable amount of time even for datasets with tens of thousands of data points.
+Note that if the FMRA problem is infeasible for any given set of cluster centers, it cerifies that no MR-fair clustering exists with the given $\alpha$ and $\boldsymbol\beta$.
+While integer programs do not always scale well to large datasets, our computational experiments show that FMRA can be solved to optimality in a reasonable amount of time even for datasets with tens of thousands of data points.
 In Section \ref{sec:scaling} we describe the computational techniques that help scale our algorithm.

 A natural question is whether MiniReL converges to a locally optimal solution as Lloyd's algorithm does.
 When discussing local optimality, it is important to formally define the local neighborhood of a solution.
 In the absence of fairness constraints, data points must be assigned to the closest centers to minimize cost.
 Consequently, a clustering is locally optimal if perturbing the centers does not improve the clustering cost.
 In our setting, we define a local change as any perturbation to a cluster center, \textit{or} an individual change to cluster assignment (i.e., moving a data point from one cluster to another).
-With this notion of a local neighborhood, the following result shows that the MiniReL converges to a local optimum in finite time.
+With this notion of a local neighborhood, we next show that the MiniReL algorithm converges to a local optimum in finite time.
 Note that while MiniReL converges to a local optimum, the solution may be arbitrarily worse than the global optimum as is the case for Lloyd's algorithm.